CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 ### Cell Class

-`Cell` is The element that is the base of the whole game, an element which can either be 'X', 'O', or empty or occupied.
+`Cell` is the base element of the entire game, an element which can either be 'X', 'O', or empty or occupied.

 The `Cell` will not only be used in the game, but also in the results